The Real Danger When You Have An Inner Conflict

 Your life is set and run according to your values.
 When you go against your values, you are literally fighting yourself inside.

-Your feeling can range from being uncomfortable to downright upset, and over time that inner conflicts or values conflict can create serious diseases like autoimmune disease and cancer.
+Your feelings can range from being uncomfortable to downright upset, and over time, inner conflicts or values conflicts can create serious diseases like autoimmune disease and cancer.

-Want to know more about overcoming inner conflict then contact us about NLP Life Coaching.
+To learn more about overcoming inner conflict, Contact Coach Ronda about NLP Life Coaching.

 Powered by WishList Member - Membership Software